 Evergreen content can be great for SEO but beware of writing ‘puff pieces’; your aim should always be to provide material that’s valuable, helpful or interesting (or all three) to your reader.
 These long-lasting articles can also give you the opportunity to put a little more of you into your writing – transparency builds trust with your readers (read: future customers).

 So many people use evergreen content you probably haven’t even noticed.
-I have found examples from my local running shop who asked ‘Are you making this mistake?’ right up to the smoothie supremos at Innocent, who recently offered up this tongue-twister.
+I have found examples from my local running shop who asked ‘Are you making this mistake?’ through to the smoothie supremos at Innocent, who offered up this tongue-twister.

 To get you started, here are some of the topic ideas I discussed with the photographer, and others which I suggested at a ‘marketing for authors’ workshop I delivered recently.
 With a bit of thought I reckon these could be adapted to suit most of us: